duaraghav8/vault-setup/configuration/README.md

 Vault cluster should be reachable at the address supplied from the machine executing this Terraform code and must already be initialized.

+Post initialization, run Terraform using `terraform apply` to write the configuration to Vault.

 ## Example application
 For the purpose of this repo, all configuration of Vault revolves around the idea of an app that authenticates to and consumes secrets from Vault.
 This is a background worker app, henceforth known as `worker`.